RichardFedak/llm-diversity/LLM/metric_assessment_full/sys_prompt/vision/README.md

 **Findings:**

 *   As noted in related [ILS and diversity paper](https://link.springer.com/article/10.1007/s11257-022-09351-w), the most frequent response regarding the criteria that determine movie similarity (and diversity) was genre.
-However, in the `covers_think` evaluation, where only movie covers were provided to the LLM, the LLM/User correlation is only 27%.
+Therefore, in the `covers_think` evaluation, where only movie covers were provided to the LLM, the LLM/User correlation is only 27%.
 Evaluations that included additional information about the movies resulted in higher LLM/User and LLM/BIN-DIV correlations.
 This suggests that visual information alone is not sufficient.

 *   The CB-ILD metric shows the highest correlation with the LLM in the `covers_think` evaluation, where only movie covers were presented without supplementary information.
 So the **cosine distance of rating vectors** has **(a slight) correlation** with the **visual features** present on the movie covers ?